 What is the toughest decision you’ve had to make in the last few months?

 Reducing my attention to Galerie Werner to serve as Curator for Nemacolin Woodlands and the Hardy family was a difficult decision.
-As curator for Nemacolin it’s a job I greatly enjoy…and it lead to another door unexpectedly opening.
-I’ve since been able to reformat my work schedule with Galerie Werner and Nemacolin to join as a director at BRINTZ Gallery, Palm Beach.
+As curator for Nemacolin it was a job I greatly enjoyed…and it lead to another door unexpectedly opening.
+I’ve segued that experience to creating Werner Curatorial; expanding the private client and curatorial services for collectors in Palm Beach County.
 It was a leap of faith…. but a professionally growing experience.
 Yes, I’ve a lot of balls in the air but I’ve a masterful juggling act.
 J I’m working nearly all the time to keep things running smoothly and super appreciate the ‘all too rare’ down time with friends and family.

 What do you think it is that makes you successful?